• Skip to primary navigation

 Continue this process until all the bread and batter are used up, adding a fresh pat of butter in the pan between each batch of battered bread.
 Careful to never let the pan get too hot – you don’t want the butter to burn.

 Serve immediately with your choice of toppings.
-Butter and maple syrup are a classic, but I prefer to make my 5 minute, sugar free, fruit compote to serve on top to make a complete toddler-friendly meal.
+Butter and maple syrup are a classic, but I prefer to make my 5 minute, sugar free, fruit compote or Chantilly Cream to serve on top to make a complete toddler-friendly meal.

 Did you make this recipe?